Premature baby parental leave: Understanding your NZ entitlements

 Preterm baby payments

-If you qualify for government parental leave payments, you can receive additional preterm baby payments if your baby arrives early.
+If you qualify for government-paid parental leave, you can receive additional preterm baby payments if your baby arrives early.
 These payments are:

 Paid at the same rate as your regular parental leave payments